Arizona State vs. USC NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Arizona State and its opponents have combined for 59.5 points -- this matchup's point total -- just once this year.
+- Arizona State and its opponents have scored at least 59.5 points -- this matchup's over/under -- just once this season.

-- USC's games have gone over 59.5 points in four of eight chances this season.
+- The combined points per game average of the two teams, 61.6, is 2.1 points greater than Saturday's over/under.

-- The two teams combine to score 61.6 points per game, 2.1 more than the total in this contest.
+- The 49.4 combined points per game that these two squads have allowed this season are 10.1 fewer than the 59.5 over/under in this contest.

-- This contest's total is 10.1 points greater than the 49.4 these two squads combine to allow per game this season.

-- The Sun Devils and their opponents score an average of 52.4 points per game, 7.1 fewer than Saturday's total.
+- Sun Devils games have an average total of 52.4 points this season, 7.1 fewer than Saturday's over/under.

-- The 59.5 over/under in this game is 2.4 points above the 57.1 average total in Trojans games this season.
+- In 2021, games involving the Trojans have averaged a total of 57.1 points, 2.4 fewer than this game's set over/under.

 Arizona State Stats and Trends

-- Arizona State has three wins against the spread in eight games this season.
+- In Arizona State's eight games this year, it has three wins against the spread.

-- This season, the Sun Devils have two against the spread wins in four games as a favorite of 8.5 points or more.
+- The Sun Devils have been favored by 8.5 points or more four times this season and have covered the spread in two of them.

 - Arizona State's games this year have hit the over on four of seven set point totals (57.1%).

-- The Sun Devils put up 30.3 points per game, comparable to the 28.6 per contest the Trojans allow.

-- Arizona State is 2-1 against the spread and 4-0 overall this season when the team records more than 28.6 points.
+- When Arizona State scores more than 28.6 points, it is 2-1 against the spread and 4-0 overall.

-- Arizona State is 3-3 against the spread and 5-2 overall when the team picks up over 392.8 yards.
+- In games that Arizona State amasses more than 392.8 yards, the team is 3-3 against the spread and 5-2 overall.

-- This year, the Sun Devils have turned the ball over 15 times, three more than the Trojans' takeaways (12).
+- The Sun Devils have turned the ball over three more times (15 total) than the Trojans have forced a turnover (12) this season.

 - Find the latest spread and moneyline odds for Arizona State at SISportsbook.